mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

             repertoires](#revisiting-understandings-of-relational-agency-and-repertoires)
         -   [A - Repertoire importation into the the game making community](#a---repertoire-importation-into-the-the-game-making-community)
-        -   [B - The process of blending of repertoires in a third space](#b---the-process-of-blending-of-repertoires-in-a-third-space)
+        -   [B - The process of blending of repertoires in the third space of this research (playtesting in particular)](#b---the-process-of-blending-of-repertoires-in-the-third-space-of-this-research-playtesting-in-particular)
-            -   [Prototypical specialism and proficiency via material feedback and guided participation](#prototypical-specialism-and-proficiency-via-material-feedback-and-guided-participation)
             -   [Playtesting as a suitable medium for emerging activities creating third spaces via blending of repertoires](#playtesting-as-a-suitable-medium-for-emerging-activities-creating-third-spaces-via-blending-of-repertoires)
-                -   [Different styles of playtesting- conditions for playtesting & resulting ways of being - abd Relational expertise in playtesting](#different-styles-of-playtesting--conditions-for-playtesting-resulting-ways-of-being---abd-relational-expertise-in-playtesting)
+                -   [Different styles of playtesting- conditions for playtesting & resulting ways of being - and Relational expertise in playtesting](#different-styles-of-playtesting--conditions-for-playtesting-resulting-ways-of-being---and-relational-expertise-in-playtesting)
-                -   [(RE)Translation into relational
-                    agency](#retranslation-into-relational-agency)
+                -   [The sharing of specialism and proficiency via material feedback and guided participation](#the-sharing-of-specialism-and-proficiency-via-material-feedback-and-guided-participation)
         -   [C - Supporting emerging identity formation and specialisation through interventions to support relational repertoire